vestrel00/contacts-android/howto/howto-learn-more-about-api-entities.md

 `mutableCopy` function that returns a mutable copy (typically to be used for inserts and updates and other mutating API functions).

-> Custom data types may also be integrated into the contacts database (though not synced across devices).
+> Custom data kinds may also be integrated into the contacts database (though not synced across devices).
 > For more info, read [How do I integrate custom data?](/howto/howto-integrate-custom-data.md)

 > Default native and custom data may be retrieved, set, or cleared.